dlivingston/resume/CoverLetter/CoverLetter.md

 Dear Hiring Manager,

-I’m a senior frontend engineer with 12+ years of experience building and owning scalable, user-centered web applications across product, enterprise, and consulting environments.
-My work focuses on frontend architecture, accessibility, and performance — delivering UI systems that are clear, maintainable, and built to evolve over time.
+I’m a senior frontend engineer with over 12 years of experience building and owning scalable web applications, with a strong focus on frontend architecture, design systems, and developer experience.
+I’m excited by the opportunity to join SoFi’s Web Core team, where the work centers on enabling consistency, performance, and scalability across a large and growing web ecosystem.

-I specialize in owning frontend work end to end: partnering with design and product, setting standards and structure, and translating requirements into high-quality interfaces using modern frontend technologies.
-I’ve worked extensively with React, TypeScript, Angular, and Vue, and I’m comfortable operating in complex, cross-functional environments where judgment and clarity matter.
+Throughout my career, I’ve worked on platform-adjacent frontend initiatives—designing shared component libraries, establishing frontend standards, and improving build and delivery workflows that multiple teams rely on.
+I’ve partnered closely with product, design, and infrastructure teams to translate broad organizational goals into practical, maintainable frontend systems that improve both user experience and developer efficiency.

+I’m particularly drawn to SoFi’s emphasis on reusable tooling, accessibility, performance, and long-term platform health.
+I enjoy working in environments where frontend engineers are expected to think beyond individual features and contribute to systems that scale across teams.
+I’m also excited by the team’s AI-first mindset and the opportunity to learn and apply emerging tools to improve developer experience and platform velocity.

-I’d welcome the opportunity to contribute that experience to your team.
-Examples of my work, along with additional background, can be found in my portfolio and links below.
-Thank you for your time and consideration.
+I’d welcome the opportunity to contribute my experience to SoFi’s Web Core team.
+Thank you for your time and consideration, and I look forward to the possibility of discussing how my background aligns with your goals.

 Best regards,
 Donald Livingston